 As for changing the domain yet again, this time from thomasjensen.me back to uctrl.net.
 I just really like uctrl and have since I got it back in 2009.
 The “u” represents both μ (micro) and you, “ctrl” is of course control.
 Both meanings appeal to me.

 And I was back to using the uctrl.net domain, blog.uctrl.net to be exact.
-One thing that I found was not super easy with Ghost was the image handling — I had to manually open each image in an image editor, resize it, save it and upload it.
+A few things that I found was not super easy with Ghost was the image handling — I had to manually open each image in an image editor, resize it, save it and upload it.
 And I had to copy and paste project parts lists from the logistics system… So again my logistics system and the website was decoupled.

 Another thing I lost moving from Jekyll to Ghost was site search; on Jekyll, I had a pretty decent setup using Algolia’s free plan.
 But on Ghost, it didn’t seem as easy to implement, and I didn’t bother with it.
 I soon realized that, at least for me, site search is an essential way of navigating, and not adding it was a mistake.